Expediting quantum state transfer through the long-range extended XY model: A long-range spin model as a quantum channel for state-transmission

 \section{A long-range spin model as a quantum channel for state-transmission}

-In a seminal work of quantum teleportation \cite{BBCJPWtele}, it was shown that a sender, say Alice, \(A\) can send an arbitrary quantum state (say, qubit) to the receiver, say Bob, \(B\) provided they apriori share an entangled quantum channel.
-Note that if Alice and Bob do not share any entangled quantum channel, the transmission of an arbitrary qubit cannot be possible over the fidelity \(2/3\) which we refer to the classical fidelity \cite{popescu10}.
-Importantly, this protocol requires entangled measurement at the sender's end while local unitaries at the receiver's side have to performed after classical communication of Alice's measurement results.
+In a seminal work of quantum teleportation \cite{BBCJPWtele}, it was shown that a sender, say Alice, \(A\) can send an arbitrary quantum state (say, qubit) to the receiver, say Bob, \(B\) provided they {\it a priori} share an entangled quantum channel.
+Note that if Alice and Bob do not share any entangled quantum channel, the transmission of an arbitrary qubit cannot be possible over a fidelity of \(2/3\), which is referred to as classical fidelity \cite{popescu10}.
+Importantly, this protocol requires entangled measurement at the sender's end while local unitaries at the receiver's side have to be performed after classical communication of Alice's measurement results.

 On the other hand, in the state transfer protocol \cite{Bose03}, the measurement and local unitary is replaced by the evolution of the system by a suitable Hamiltonian, although the goal is same in both the protocols.
 The dynamical state entangles all the spins, thereby acting as an entangled quantum channel, responsible for the transfer of quantum state from one site to the other.